• Skip to primary navigation

 • Measure out spices in a small bowl

-• In the morning, drain potatoes and pat dry with a clean towel or paper towels.
+• In the morning, drain the potatoes and pat them dry with a clean towel or paper towel.
 Try to get potatoes as dry as possible.

 • Assemble and bake as directed